 Duke’s Chowder House*: prime location looking out over Alki beach.
 Offers sustainable ingredients, grass-fed burgers, GF available, free-range chicken, famous clam chowder.
 Honestly, they redid their entire menu somewhat recently and have tons of healthy options!
 I remember coming as a kid and it was no where near how health-friendly it is now.

-Blue Moon Burgers: gluten-free options, the impossible burger (all plant-based), dog-friendly patio located right on Alki beach.
+Blue Moon Burgers: gluten-free options, dog-friendly patio located right on Alki beach.
 Other locations include Fremont & Capitol hill.

 view of downtown Seattle from Salty’s on Alki in West Seattle